jbmagination/jbmagination/README.md

 * I'm neurodivergent (more specifically, I'm autistic and have ADHD)

 # Stuff I Do
-* I'm the CEO & founder of [Definity](https://github.com/DefinityTeam); we make things that respect humanity.
+* I'm the founder of and a director at [Definity](https://github.com/DefinityTeam); we make things that respect humanity.
 You can click [here](https://github.com/DefinityTeam#respecting-humanity) to learn more about what that means.
 * I'm a [GitHub Global Campus](https://github.blog/2021-09-01-introducing-github-global-campus/) student!
 My Campus Expert is [@ApolloZhu](https://github.com/ApolloZhu).

 # Trophies